lu-zero/crav1e/README.md

 - [x] Documentation
 - [ ] TimeInfo/generic data pinning
 - [x] pkg-conf `.pc` generation
-- [ ] Examples
+- [x] Examples
 - [x] Install target

 ## Usage
-You may generate the library and the header file using
+You may generate the library and the header file using.

+> Currently it **requires** nightly to expand the macros.

 ### Makefile
 A quite simple makefile is provided: